nol166/JS-Closures/README.md

 * Use the `console.dir` statements in the developer console to examine the function scope and the variables inside of it.
 ```

 * Remind students to use each other as a resource to "rubber duck" ideas off one another.
-Also, there is no shame in googling!
+Also, there is no shame in Googling!

 ### Part 10: Closures and Fetch (Instructor Review)

-* ☝️ Ask students how they are feeling about using fetch and closures?
+* ☝️ Ask students how they are feeling about using fetch and closures.

 * Advise students that we will go through the solutions together and if at any point they have questions, feel free to ask!